32nd Street, Yangon

 Downtown Yangon; 32nd Street is located towards the lower center.

 32nd Street is a narrow north-to-south street located in Pabedan Township and adjacent to Sule Pagoda Road in Yangon, Myanmar.
-Generally the street is divided into 3 blocks, similar to other streets in downtown Yangon.
-The street's major divisions include the Upper Block (between Bogyoke Aung San Road and Anawrahta Road), the Middle Block (between Anawrahta and Bandoola Road), and the combination of the two blocks between Merchant Road and Bandoola Road, and between Merchant Road and Strand Road, collectively called the Lower Blocks.
+Generally, the street is divided into 3 blocks, similar to other streets in downtown Yangon.
+The street's major divisions include the Upper Block (between Bogyoke Aung San Road and Anawrahta Road), the Middle Block (between Anawrahta and Maha Bandula Road), and the combination of the two blocks between Merchant Road and Maha Bandula Road, and between Merchant Road and Strand Road, collectively called the Lower Blocks.
 The street is located near the Clover City Center.